karunaadh/UTESCA-Mother-Parkers/README.md

-Coffee Bean Classification with Convolutional Neural Network (CNN) and Res-Net This project aims to classify images of coffee beans using a Convolutional Neural Network (CNN) implemented with TensorFlow and Keras.
+Coffee Bean Classification with Convolutional Neural Network (CNN) and Res-Net.
+This project aims to classify images of coffee beans using a ML algorithms implemented with TensorFlow and Keras.
 The CNN is trained on a dataset of coffee bean images to classify them into different categories.

 Prerequisites
 Before running the code, ensure you have the following dependencies installed: